r00k/blog/_posts/2016-11-17-my-morning-checklist.md

 The inbox is a holding area for things that I want to consider doing.
 I dump items into it using OmniFocus' macOS or iOS app, by telling Alexa, or by forwarding emails to a special address.

 After I've swept everything that might need attention into that inbox, I process it.
 I explicitly remind myself to process from top to bottom because it's tempting to go into cherry-picking mode.
-It's faster to just be robotic about it and process in order.
+It's faster to just be robotic about it and work in order.

 For each item, I do one of three things:

 1. Delete it.
 Turns out I'm not going to do that!
 2. Turn it into a single action: "Buy new Nalgene".
 3. Promote it into a multi-step project: "Go skiing with friends".
-Immediately come up with a first action for that project: "Send out [Doodle](http://doodle.com/) to find available dates".
+When I do this, I immediately come up with a first action for that project: "Send out [Doodle](http://doodle.com/) to find available dates".

 Clearing the inbox feels amazing, by the way.